jam01/xtrasonnet/docs/programmatic.md

 ```

 1. A `Document` object with the input content and the media type that describes its format.
-2. A `java.util.Map` containing the inputs, other than the main `payload`, that the transformation requires.
+2. A `java.util.Map` containing the inputs, other than the `payload` input, that the transformation expects.
 3. The `MediaType` object representing the output format to be returned, if supported.
 4. The type of the object to be returned, if supported.